Adolin42/capstone_scheduling_program/README.md

 ### Shift Management
 - Create shifts with specific dates, times, and role requirements
-- Assign employees to shifts with automatic validation
+- Assign employees to shifts with automatic validation..
 - Conflict detection (availability checking, role matching)
 - View all shifts across all schedules in one place
 - Track shift fill status (filled/unfilled)